tomutanyi/phase-2-project/README.md

 ## Project Description

-This is an E-commerce site that allows users to select items, add the items to their cart and perform a checkout.
+Kikapu.com is an e-commerce website that allows users to view products, without signing into the page, sign up as a user, add items to the cart and checkout.
+After checking out, it is possible to see all the pending orders of the user.

 ![A gif of the website](gifs/description.gif)